 Inside: These (mouthwatering!) easy Thanksgiving sides will have your family going back for seconds.
 Save these for your next Thanksgiving potluck meal!

 Happy Thanksgiving!
 This holiday has become the often overlooked younger sister of Christmas.
 It’s not flashy, but sometimes the simplicity of Thanksgiving is what makes it so special.

-If you have a larger family or group of friends, you might have begun a tradition of having a Thanksgiving pot luck meal.
-Perhaps the host(ess) cooks the turkey, and guests bring a side dish.
+If you have a larger family or group of friends, you might have a tradition of hosting a Thanksgiving potluck.
+Maybe the host(ess) cooks the turkey, and guests bring a side dish.
 You might plan a menu to make sure everything is covered, or you might leave it up to chance and have a true pot “luck” meal.

 We Dig the Potatoes

 Turkey is, of course, the star of Thanksgiving.
 But I think a close second would be mashed potatoes.
 You can’t have a proper Thanksgiving meal without them!

 These Slow Cooker Buttery Garlic Herb Mashed Potatoes look delicious.
 Plus, since they are made in the slow cooker, they should travel well and won’t cause you to stand in the kitchen all day.

 When it comes to sweet potatoes (or yams), families seem to fall firmly in the marshmallows camp or the no marshmallows camp.
 Our family is against the mix of marshmallows and sweet potatoes, but we do love this recipe!
 It is NOT for the health conscious person… but it is definitely for anyone who loves the taste of awesome on a fork.

 Or, if you’d like a different take on your sweet potatoes, try them roasted.
 This recipe will give you a taste of delicious without overwhelming your sweet tooth.